We all come across this problem once in a while.

 Step 3: From now on, it’s really up to you

-You’ve made it, iMazing just reviled its flexibility to you.
+You’ve made it, altTunes just reviled its flexibility to you.
 From now on, you have a choice.
-Click yourself through the left side of the iMazing software to find out which type of data can be either imported, exported, backed up, or organized.
+Click yourself through the left side of the altTunes software to find out which type of data can be either imported, exported, backed up, or organized.

-On the other hand, though, the option of making a full backup is a lifesaver to prepare yourself for a worst-case scenario in data loss. iMazing’s doing a great job providing one of the most flexible and fastest backup methods on iPhone which you’ll be guided through in the following.
+On the other hand, though, the option of making a full backup is a lifesaver to prepare yourself for a worst-case scenario of data loss. altTunes’s doing a great job providing one of the most flexible and fastest backup methods on iPhone which you’ll be guided through in the following.

 Step 4: Launch the backup wizard

-Making a backup using iMazing is equivalent to executing a full data transfer from your iPhone to your PC/Mac.
-Now the difference between iMazings backup and Apples in house one is the possibility to bows through your backup with iMazings.
+Making a backup using altTunes is equivalent to executing a full data transfer from your iPhone to your PC.
+Now the difference between altTunes backup and Apple in-house one is the possibility to bows through your backup with altTunes.
 So, enough talked let’s start your backup!

-Click on your device on the left top corner of iMazing.
-Next, simply click on “Backup” on the right side to start the iMazing backup wizard.
+Click on your device in the left top corner of altTunes.
+Next, simply click on “Backup” on the right side to start the altTunes backup wizard.

 Step 5: Launch the backup

-After launching the backup wizard, you have tons of options to customize the backup as you like to.
-Whether you want full encryption, change the backup location, automatically timed backups of a backup over Wi-Fi. iMazing gives you the possibility to customize your data transfer to the fullest.
+After launching the backup wizard, you have tons of options to customize the backup as you like.
+Whether you want full encryption, change the backup location, or automatically timed backups of a backup over Wi-Fi. altTunes gives you the possibility to customize your data transfer to the fullest.

 Wait a little moment and you’re done!
 That was easy, wasn't it?